Iowa settles with 8 men, victims of bathroom photo scandal

-DES MOINES — The state of Iowa agreed Monday to pay eight men working for the state's Department of Revenue just over $1 million to settle complaints that they were secretly photographed by a male colleague in a restroom over an 18-year period and that supervisors didn't take the matter seriously.
+DES MOINES, Iowa (AP) — The state of Iowa agreed Monday to pay eight men working for the state's Department of Revenue just over $1 million to settle complaints that they were secretly photographed by a male colleague in a restroom over an 18-year period and that supervisors didn't take the matter seriously.

 The State Appeal Board voted to settle with the men who will each receive payments ranging from $70,000 to $200,000, some of which will go to their attorneys.
 The total state payout comes to $1.01 million.